YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Python Concepts
 ---------------

 As the YottaDB wrapper is distributed as a Python package, function calls to YottaDB are prefixed in Python code with :code:`yottadb.` (e.g., application code to call the :code:`get()` function would be written :code:`yottadb.get(...)`).
-Alternatively, users may instantiate a :code:`Key` object and use the methods on that object to call YottaDB API functions, e.g.:
+Alternatively, users may instantiate a :code:`Node` object and use the methods on that object to call YottaDB API functions, e.g.:

 .. code-block:: python

-    key = yottadb.Key("^myglobal")["sub1"]["sub2"]
+    node = yottadb.Node("^myglobal", ("sub1", "sub2"))
-    key.get()
+    node.get()

 +++++++++++++++++++++++++
 Python Exception Handling